sylvainSUPINTERNET/Framework-game-generator/README.md

   :warning: Your controllers, views and templates must have the same name

-  :zap: Exemple view : home, controller: homeController: template:home :zap:
+  :zap: Exemple view : home, controller: homeController, template:home :zap:

   :warning: You can add contents of views / controllers for the automatic generation with command line **generate** or define your own logics and treatments in the generated files ( all includes / require_once of them are already done automaticly at the generation)